Toilet Training Your Child

 When should I start toilet training my child?

 Do not start toilet training until both you and your child are ready.
 You are ready when you are able to devote the time and energy necessary to encourage your child on a daily basis.
-Your child will start showing signs that he or she is ready when he or she:
+Your child will start showing signs that they are ready when they:

-• Signals that his or her diaper is wet or soiled.
+- Signal that their diaper is wet or soiled

-• Seems interested in the potty chair or toilet.
+- Seem interested in the potty chair or toilet

-• Goes to another spot or room to urinate or have a bowel movement.
+- Go to another spot or room to urinate or have a bowel movement

-• Shows interest in wearing underwear instead of a diaper.
+- Show interest in wearing underwear instead of a diaper

-• Feels uncomfortable if his or her diaper is wet or soiled.
+- Feel uncomfortable if their diaper is wet or soiled

-• Stays dry for periods of 2 hours or longer during the day.
+- Stay dry for periods of 2 hours or longer during the day

-• Wakes up from naps with a dry diaper.
+- Wake up from naps with a dry diaper

-• Can pull his or her pants down and then up again.
+- Can pull their pants down and then up again

 You may start noticing these signs when your child is 18 to 24 months of age.
 However, it is not uncommon for a child to still be in diapers at 2½ to 3 years of age.